 HEEADSSS (Home, Education/Employment, Eating, Activities, Drugs and Alcohol, Sexuality, Suicide and Depression, Safety) Assessment allows for early identification of mental health, Alcohol and Other Drug (AOD) issues and other information to assist young people in their development.

-The module is a 3 hour online resource design for professionals working in Primary Care - Target audiences include School Nurses, School Counsellors, Youth Workers, Practice Nurses, General Practitioners, Primary Mental Health and AoD professionals and Social Workers.
+The module is a three hour online resource designed for professionals working in Primary Care - Target audiences include School Nurses, School Counsellors, Youth Workers, Practice Nurses, General Practitioners, Primary Mental Health and AoD professionals and Social Workers.
 However, professionals working in other sectors will find the course of value.

 This is a new online education course designed to help workers in all areas of youth health, mental health and addiction, provide support to young people experiencing mental health and/or substance use difficulties in an integrated and holistic manner.

 These courses provide an overview of current treatment recommendations for youth with co-existing (mental health and substance use) problems (or CEP) and present a practical guide for clinicians working with youth with CEP.
 It is written for primary care and specialist mental health and alcohol and other drug (AOD) services.

 A certificate of achievement is available on completion of the entire course.

 - Go to www.goodfellowunit.org/werry